-- (1) Deposit tickets showing receipts from deals of pull-tabs and tipboards must contain the game serial number, the amount of actual cash profit for each game, and the permit number of the premises.
-Deposit tickets showing receipts from the day's paddlewheel activity must contain the series numbers of all paddletickets sold during that day's paddlewheel activity and the permit number of the premises. - (2) Deposit tickets showing receipts from bingo occasions must contain the date of each separate bingo occasion, the amount of actual cash profit generated by each occasion, and the permit number of the premises. - (3) Deposit tickets showing receipts from raffles must contain the date of the raffle, actual cash profit from the sale of raffle tickets, and the permit number of the premises. - Subp.
+- (3) Deposit tickets showing receipts from raffles must contain the: - (a) date of the raffle drawing; - (b) actual amount of deposit from the sale of raffle tickets; and - (c) premises permit number. - (4) Deposit tickets showing receipts from paddlewheel activity must contain the: - (a) actual amount of cash deposited from each day's paddlewheel activity; - (b) series number of all paddletickets sold during that day's paddlewheel activity; and - (c) premises permit number. - Subp.
 5. Expenditures.
-The following items apply to expenditures of gambling funds: - A. The expenditure of gambling funds, including electronic transfers made pursuant to Minnesota Statutes, sections 349.168, subdivision 6, and 349.19, subdivision 3, must be authorized by the members of the organization at a regular meeting of the organization and recorded in the minutes of that meeting before the expenditure or electronic transfer is made.
+The following items apply to expenditures of gambling funds: - A. The expenditure of gambling funds, including electronic payments when allowed by statute or rule, must be authorized by the members of the organization at a regular meeting of the organization and recorded in the minutes of that meeting before the expenditure or electronic payment is made.
 Copies of the authorization must be sent to the board upon request.